geniousguy/AlpacaTradingBot/README.md

 # AlpacaTradingBot
-Simple bots for the alpaca website.
+Simple bots for the Alpaca website.